K1llByte/master_thesis/meeting.md

             - [x] 4.1.2 Stockham algorithm
             - [i] 4.1.3 Radix-4 instead of Radix-2
     - [i] 5 IMPLEMENTATION ON THE GPU
-        - [i] 5.1 GPU Programming model
+        - [x] 5.1 GPU Programming model
-        - [ ] 5.2 2D Fourier Transform on the GPU
+        - [x] 5.2 2D Fourier Transform on the GPU
         - [ ] 5.3 Implementation Analysis in GLSL
             <!-- - [ ] 5.3.1 GLSL  -->
             - [ ] 5.3.2 Implementation